henrythedeveloper/it-ticket-system/readme.md

 ## Architecture

-*(Consider adding the architecture diagram image from your presentation here)*

 The application follows a client-server architecture:
 1. A React single-page application (SPA) frontend served by its own Nginx container.
 2. A Go (Echo) backend API handling business logic, database interactions, file storage, and email sending.